 Only the female builds the nest, often while the male accompanies her.
 She constructs the nest from mud, moss, and leaves mixed with grass stems and animal hair.
 The nest may be placed on a firm foundation or it may adhere to a vertical wall using a surface irregularity as a partial foundation.
 The female may at first need to hover in place while she adds enough of a mud base to perch on.
 Nests can take 5–14 days to build and are about 5 inches across when finished.
 The nest cup is 2.5 inches across and 2 inches deep.
 Unlike most birds, nests are often reused in subsequent years—and sometimes used by Barn Swallows in some years.

 Eastern Phoebes sit alertly on low perches, often twitching their tails as they look out for flying insects.
 When they spot one, they abruptly leave their perch on quick wingbeats, and chase down their prey in a quick sally—often returning to the same or a nearby perch.
 Less often, they hover to pick insects or seeds from foliage.
 Phoebes rarely occur in groups, and even mated pairs spend little time together.
 Males sing their two-parted, raspy song throughout the spring and aggressively defend their territory from others of their Eastern Phoebes, though they tolerate other species.
 Both sexes, but particularly the female, attempt to defend the nest against such predators as snakes, jays, crows, chipmunks, mice, and House Wrens.Back to top

-Eastern Pheobe populations have been stable or slowly increasing in most areas since 1966, according to the North American Breeding Bird Survey.
-Partners in Flight estimates the global breeding population to be 32 million with 76 percent spending some time in the U.S., 33 percent wintering in Mexico and 33 percent breeding in Canada.
-They rate an 8 out of 20 on the Continental Concern Score and are not on the 2012 Watch List.
-Historically, their numbers and range increased as people spread across the landscape and built structures the birds could use as nest sites.
+Eastern Phoebe populations were stable overall between 1966 and 2015, with small declines in Canada, and small increases in the U.S., according to the North American Breeding Bird Survey.
+Partners in Flight estimates a global breeding population of 32 million with 76% spending some part of the year in the U.S., 33% wintering in Mexico, and 24% breeding in Canada.
+The species rates an 8 out of 20 on the Continental Concern Score.
+Eastern Phoebe is not on the 2016 State of North America's Birds' Watch List.
+Historically, phoebe numbers and range increased as people spread across the landscape and built structures the birds could use as nest sites.
 Many people enjoy having phoebes nesting nearby, but sometimes homeowners remove nests out of concerns over sanitation or general appearance, as also happens with birds such as American Robins and Barn Swallows.
 Even if there are suitable structures for nest sites, phoebes also depend on low woody plants for foraging perches, so clearing of understory plants can reduce habitat quality for them.
 Nest sites can be created in large circular culverts by adding nest platforms, and these have proven to be readily adopted by phoebes.Back to top